n8liu/calhacks12/QUICKSTART.md

-# SmartSummary - Quick Start Guide
+# DeepDive - Quick Start Guide

 Get your AI co-pilot up and running in 5 minutes! 🚀